Code-Institute-Submissions/Ramish93-MS2_AUgResub/README.md

 * [W3Schools](https://www.w3schools.com/) - used as a general resource.
 * [StackOverFlow](https://stackoverflow.com/) - used as a general resource for tips or questions.
 - [AmIResponsive](http://ami.responsivedesign.is/) - Used to check how the responsiveness of the website looks in different devices- available at the top of this [README]().
-* [Google Mobile Friendly Test](https://search.google.com/test/mobile-friendly) - Used to test all pages on a mobile device
 ---
 ### __Bugs and fixes:__
 * My hero images were not responsive to i used following code to make them responsive.